aandevski/soa-twitter/README.md

 python manage.py db upgrade
 ```

+Last, you need to register the endpoints with Kong using `sh install.sh`.

 ## Running a single service for development

 If you want to develop a particular service, you will need to host your own Postgres server.